Myringoplasty (Type 1 Tympanoplasty)

 Repair of a perforation to allow normal activities such as swimming.

 NB Myringoplasty is synonymous with “type 1 tympanoplasty”.
-It is not performed to treat conductive hearing loss, as the hearing results are unpredictable.
+It is not performed primarily to treat associated conductive hearing loss, as the hearing results are unpredictable.

 Length of procedure